MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 ---

-## Role-based-access-control (RBAC) support
+## Role based access control (RBAC) support

-Schedules are usually used for production.
-To reduce the risk and impact of misoperation, workspace admins can restrict access to schedule creation and management in a workspace.
+Because schedules are used for production, it's important to reduce the possibility and impact of misoperation.
+Workspace admins can restrict access to schedule creation and management in a workspace.

 Admins can configure the following action rules related to schedules in the Azure portal.
 For more information, see [Manage access to Azure Machine Learning workspaces](how-to-assign-roles.md).